10 WAYS TO REMEMBER YOUR ANCESTORS ON THANKSGIVING

 Getting Started:

-4. Tap on the name of the cemetery, which will open the cemetery information.
+- Tap on the name of the cemetery.
+This will open a page of information about the cemetery.

 Photo-taking Tips:

-6. When you are done, click on “upload photos”.
-You can do this after you return home using a Wi-Fi connection or at the cemetery with your data plan.
+- When you are done taking photos for the day, go to the main screen of the app and tap on “upload photos”.
+You can do this after you return home using a Wi-Fi connection or at the cemetery using your data plan.

 Tip #2 to Remember Your Ancestors on Thanksgiving: